ThibaudDauce/thibaud-dauce/posts/2015-11-07-live-without-flash.md

 ## Finally

 I didn't find the solution to activate the "MSE & WebM VP9" on the YouTube HTML5 page.
-It should be a problem with my Arch Linux or with my drivers.
+It may be a problem with my Arch Linux or with my drivers.
 I don't know.
-If someone have the solution, please ping me on Twitter [@ThibaudDauce](https://twitter.com/ThibaudDauce).
+If someone have the solution, please ping me on Twitter [\@ThibaudDauce](https://twitter.com/ThibaudDauce).